cla-assistant/cla-assistant/README.md

 Repository owners can review a list of users who signed the CLA for each version of it.
 To get started, visit https://cla-assistant.io.

+We also developed a [lite version](https://github.com/cla-assistant/github-action) of CLA Assistant using GitHub Actions which is in Alpha.
+You can checkout it out [here](https://github.com/cla-assistant/github-action).

 Try
 ====
 CLA assistant is provided by SAP as a free hosted offering under: https://cla-assistant.io/.
 Please leave us a GitHub issue if you have feedback.